 The program is aimed at preparing high level leaders in research, teaching, administration, and supervision for the variety of professional needs facing children, youth, and adults with disabilities.
 It integrates the resources of the University of California, Berkeley and San Francisco State University and provides an opportunity for students to combine theoretical interests with applied practices in a broad spectrum of specializations within Special Education.

 Areas of Specialization

 Students select an area of academic specialization in both special and general education.
 Faculty and program resources on the two campuses are used to develop advanced knowledge of theory and research in an area of exceptionality.
-Specializations include: human development; language and literacy; bilingualism; technology; educational policy and administration; early childhood special education; mild to moderate disabilities; moderate to severe disabilities; autism; visual impairments; and other areas selected by students in consultation with faculty advisors.
+Specializations include: human development; language and literacy; bilingualism; technology; educational policy and administration; early childhood special education; mild to moderate support needs; extensive support needs; autism; visual impairment; and other areas selected by students in consultation with faculty advisors.
 Students develop three areas of emphasis or specialization within their program.

 Normative Time for Program

-The normative time for completion of the doctoral degree is five years.
+The normative time for completion of the doctoral degree is six years.
 Two years of full-time residence is required.

 Enrollment is required on a year-to-year basis on both campuses and fees are paid to one campus during alternate years.
 Payment of fees on one campus permits the student to take coursework and utilize the facilities of the other campus at no additional charge.
 Students may elect courses from any department or college on either campus each semester.
 Core courses are completed within the first two years in the program.

 The prequalifying review for the doctoral degree consists of the approval of three position papers, one of which is an empirical paper, and a dissertation prospectus.
 The position papers cover the three areas of specialization and need to demonstrate theoretical competence in the field of academic preparation as applied to problems of educational significance and competence in research methods.
 Students are encouraged to pursue a one-time university-level teaching experience for course credit with a faculty mentor.